-In the most recent case, a shopper recorded two suspects stealing from a Nike store in East L.A.
-It happened on Sunday at the store on Whittier Boulevard.
+A shopper recorded two suspects stealing from a Nike store in broad daylight on Sunday at the store on Whittier Boulevard.

 The footage shows two suspects running in with trash bags and taking off with about $1,000 worth of shoes and other items.
 No injuries were reported.

-The Los Angeles County Sheriff's Department said this particular store is targeted weekly.
+The Sheriff's Department said this particular store has been targeted weekly.

 Alhambra resident Candice Lopez, who was shopping at the store on Tuesday, said she witnessed a similar incident recently, where she saw thieves run off from the business with bags full of stolen merchandise.